-In response to Governor Brown’s announcement today regarding the Two- Week Freeze, THPRD will be closing all facilities for two weeks, from November 18 – December 2.
-All activities at the centers are cancelled with the exception of registered participants in child care and preschool programs.
+In response to Governor Brown’s announcement last week regarding the new matrix for COVID-19 risk assessment within counties, THPRD will continue its closure of facilities to the public, with the exception of registered participants in child care and preschool programs.

 Gyms and fitness organizations

 Indoor entertainment activities

 To ensure THPRD’s compliance with the statewide order, the following facilities will continue to remain closed until Washington County enters a new risk level:

 Conestoga Recreation & Aquatic Center (child care programs only)

 Cedar Hills Recreation Center (child care programs only)

 Facilities that will be Closed through at least June 30, 2021: Elsie Stuhr Center, Garden Home Recreation Center, Aloha Swim Center, Beaverton Swim Center, Harman Swim Center, and the Sunset Swim Center.

 THPRD child care and preschools will remain open.
 THPRD will follow all state guidelines in place for childcare operators during the pandemic.
 Families are encouraged to call their centers with any questions.